 "I was trying to keep a straight face, and then rounding third, I had to break out into a big smile," Conger said.
 "I mean, this game is supposed to be fun.
 Rounding third base, I just had a big smile on my face.
 I was just so happy.
 Just so much adrenaline, so excited.
 It was awesome."

-2011: Second base was the place to be in Arizona, especially on the United States side.
-Jason Kipnis started things off with a homer to lead off the bottom of the first.
-Grant Green pitnch-hit for Kipnis in the fifth and doubled, then doubled again in a three-run eighth that allowed the U.S. to come from behind.
+2011: Second base was the place to be in Arizona.
+On the United States side, Jason Kipnis started things off with a homer to lead off the bottom of the first.
+Grant Green pinch-hit for Kipnis in the fifth and doubled, then doubled again in a three-run eighth that allowed the U.S. to come from behind.

 "I thought it was gone," Green said.
 "I didn't know it was a 15-foot-high wall.
 I thought it was a normal wall.
 I even heard from people in the stands when I got to second base, telling me to hit the weight room.
 The shortstop [Jurickson Profar] was cracking up behind me.
 It's all fun and games.
 That wall's huge.
 They need to lower that thing, make me feel good about myself."